-Local Discovery Server Participant allow configure the standard attributes of a Discovery Server.
+The Local Discovery Server Participant allows users to configure the standard attributes of a Discovery Server.

-- To configure the Discovery Server GuidPrefix, check the following section Configuration section. - To configure the Discovery Server listening addresses, check the following section Configuration section. - To configure the Discovery Server connection addresses to connect with other Discovery Servers, check the following section Configuration section.
+- To configure the Discovery Server GuidPrefix, check the Domain Id configuration section. - To configure the Discovery Server listening addresses, check the Listening Addresses configuration section. - To configure the Discovery Server connection addresses to connect to other Discovery Servers, check the Discovery Server Connection Addresses configuration section.